- 1 package (8-1/2 ounces) cornbread/muffin mix

 - 1/8 teaspoon ground cumin

 - 1/8 teaspoon dried oregano

 - 1 cup (8 ounces) sour cream

 - 2 cans (15 ounces each) pinto beans, rinsed and drained

 - 2 cans (15-1/4 ounces each) whole kernel corn, drained

 - 2 cups shredded cheddar cheese

-- Prepare corn bread batter according to package directions.
+- Prepare cornbread batter according to package directions.
 Stir in chilies, cumin, oregano and sage.
 Spread in a greased 8-in. square baking pan.
-Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 400° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool.